dam5s/somanyfeeds.fs/Damo.Io.Blog/posts/things-to-learn-in-react-redux/index.md

 I do recommend using Typescript and test driving your application, but I cannot recommend pulling in external libraries to "solve" your development problems.

-Additional libraries will tend to introduce more complexity, more time for new comers to understand and learn how your codebase works, more transitive dependencies that can introduce security issues...
+Additional libraries will tend to introduce:

+ * more unknown
+ * more complexity
+ * more ramp-up time for new team members
+ * more security issues to fix over time
+ * much longer build times

-Good luck out there.
+Stay lean and good luck out there.